DamianOrtiz/ETH-Pool-rewards/README.md

 # Algorithm

-- Users are allocated an rewardDiscount when they stake eth.
+- Users are allocated a rewardDiscount when they stake eth.
 - The rewardDiscount is deducted from their holdings once they unstake.

 # Deployment